How to Keep Pests and Rodents Away from Hummingbird Feeder

 So now we have to un-invite them, safely.

-Bees and wasps are attracted to the colour yellow and red is a Hummingbirds favorite colour.
-So choose a syrup feeder without the colour yellow, even a little yellow will attract them.
+- Bees and wasps are attracted to the color yellow and red is a hummingbird favorite color.
+So choose a syrup feeder without the color yellow, even a little yellow will attract them.

 not fit all styles of feeders.

 - To reduce the attraction of bees and wasps to your hummingbird feeder nectar, place the feeder in as much shade as possible.

 - Washing down syrup feeders gently with a hose or watering can help to keep bees at bay.
 This is a quick fix in-between cleanings.
 It can be especially handy if your feeder is dripping sticky syrup which will most certainly attract insects.